UniversalDependencies/docs/_say/feat/Aspect.md

 </tr>
 </table>

-In Zaar, aspect is an inflexionnal feature ...
+In Zaar, aspect is an inflexionnal feature mainly expressed by the AUX

 ### <a name="Aor">`Aor`</a>: aorist